plexil-group/plexil_docs/PLEXILExecution/ResourceArbiter.rst

 The Basic Algorithm
 -------------------

 #.
-The arbiter accepts a command only if *all* the command's resource
-   requests can be satisifed, at the instant the command is eligible for execution.
+Commands may *consume* a positive quantity, or *produce* a negative
+   quantity, of a resource.
 #.
-Requested resources are presumed to be consumed (generated) when
+Requested resources are considered to be consumed (produced) when a
-   a command begins execution, and returned (removed) when that command finishes execution.
+   command begins execution.
 #.
+Requested resources are considered returned (removed) when that
+   command finishes execution, if the resource request's ``ReleaseAtTermination`` parameter is ``true`` (the default), otherwise the resource allocation remains in effect indefinitely.
+#.
+The arbiter considers the resource requirements of all Command
+   nodes which have transitioned to ``EXECUTING`` in the same macro step.
+#.
 The arbiter evaluates resource requests in priority order, from
    best (smallest numerical priority value) to worst (largest value).
+   If multiple commands have the same priority, the arbiter will evaluate their requests in an unspecified order.
 #.
-If multiple commands have the same priority, the arbiter will
-   evaluate their requests in an arbitrary order.
+The arbiter considers resource consumption (positive requests) and
+   production (negative requests) separately during a single macro step, starting from the amount of each resource allocated prior to arbitration.
 #.
+The sum of the previous allocation of a resource, and a command's
+   consumptive (positive) request, may not exceed the resource's declared maximum (default 1.0).
+#.
+The sum of the previous allocation of a resource, and a command's
+   productive (negative) request, may not go below 0.
+#.
+The arbiter accepts a command only if *all* the command's resource
+   requests can be satisifed at the instant its requests are evaluated.
+#.
 The arbiter accepts the maximal subset of commands whose resource
-   requirements, combined with the resources already allocated to previously executed commands, will not exceeed resource limits.
+   requirements, combined with the resources already allocated to previously executed commands, will not violate resource limits.
 #.
 Accepted commands are sent to the external system.
 #.
 Rejected commands have their command handle values set to
    ``COMMAND_DENIED``.
-Their Command nodes execute, but no commands are issued to the external system.
+Their Command *nodes* will have executed, but no commands will be issued to the external system.

 Limitations of the current implementation
 -----------------------------------------

-The current implementation of the resource arbiter differs from the
+The implemented behavior of the resource arbiter differs from the
 |PLEXIL| language specification as follows:

 #.
 The resource arbiter uses the priority value of a command's first